SYalouz/QuantNBody/README.md

 - ...

-To illustrate how to use this package, several example codes and tutorials have been implemented to help the new users (see the ''Examples and Tutorials'' folder).
+To illustrate how to use this package, several example codes and tutorials have been implemented to help the new users (see the ''Tutorials'' folder).
 Particularily, we show how to employ the tools already implemented to develop and implement famous many-body methods such as :
 - FCI : Full Configuration Interaction (for bosonic and fermionic systems)